chef-boneyard/chef-fundamentals/slides/just-enough-ruby-for-chef/01_slide.md

 # Enumerables

-Enumerable is the base class of Array and Hash.
+Array and Hash mix-in the Enumerable class.
 It contains a number of helper methods, such as `.each` or `.map` that are particularly useful in Chef.

     @@@ ruby
     %w{ apache mysql php }.each do |pkg|